 Amoxicillin 500 mg

-Each opaque, scarlet and yellow capsule, with the Abbott logo and "500" imprinted on the capsule, contains 500 mg of amoxicillin trihydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, D&C Yellow No. 10, dry-flo starch, FD&C Blue No. 1, FD&C Red No. 3, FD&C Red No. 40, FD&C Yellow No. 6, gelatin, magnesium stearate, sodium lauryl sulfate, talc, and titanium dioxide.
+Each opaque, scarlet and yellow capsule, with the logo "M" and "500" imprinted on the capsule, contains 500 mg of amoxicillin trihydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, ECG size No. 0, dry-flo starch, magnesium stearate, sodium lauryl sulfate, and talc.
 Gluten- and tartrazine-free.

 The usual adult dose of this combination of medications is 30 mg of lansoprazole, 500 mg of clarithromycin and 1 g (two 500 mg capsules) of amoxicillin, twice a day before meals for 7, 10, or 14 days.

 Lansoprazole capsules should be swallowed whole with water – do not crush, break, or chew them.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor and to finish all this medication.
 Not doing so may decrease the effectiveness of this medication and may increase the chances of bacteria developing resistance to amoxicillin and clarithromycin.